-The biggest challenge of this project for Ashton Design was integrating and installing two 20-foot-tall banners on the exterior of the historic structure, 50 feet up, without making any major penetrations or alterations to the façade.
+The biggest challenge of this project for Finndustry and Ashton Design was integrating and installing two 20-foot-tall banners on the exterior of the historic structure, 50 feet up, without making any major penetrations or alterations to the façade.

 At the top, they bolted to the underside of a granite recess.
 At the bottom was an historic metal railing that was restored but still fragile.
 So they created a steel horizontal support that spanned between granite columns and directly behind the decorative railing.
 All the attachments were completely out of sight.

 The banners also needed to be easily and frequently replaced with different seasonal banners throughout the year.
 They devised a custom pulley system, inspired by ship sails of the surrounding nautical neighborhood, that could be lowered and raised from the balcony.
 This also eliminated the need for a truck to install them directly in front of the hotel, thereby shutting down the street below.

 This Finndustry and Ashton Design project has helped to put the Sagamore Pendry Baltimore on the map through its strong and concise design vision and is now influencing business and spurring development across the neighborhood and city.
 Conde Nast Traveler called it “Stately.
 The one hotel you’ll want to make home base.”

 "I really enjoy the variation in materials, from the VIP plaque to the room and restroom signs.
 Each is treated a little bit differently, but they make a stunning system."

 "Elegant craftsmanship with a great juxtaposition of considered materials and textures."